The steps required to establish a private limited company in Thailand are:

 A private limited company must then continue to have at least three shareholders at all times, otherwise it risks a court order for dissolution.
 The shareholders do not have to be residents of Thailand.

 The Registrar will examine the Memorandum of Association, particularly the list of business objects.
-Unless the DBD’s standard form of list of business objectives are submitted, will take approximately three business days for the Registrar to provide comments or to approve the filing.
-A registration fee of Baht fifty 50 per Baht per 100,000 Baht of registered capital is payable in connection with the filing of the Memorandum of Association, subject to a minimum fee of 500 Baht and a maximum fee of 25,000 Baht.
+Unless the DBD’s standard form of list of business objectives are submitted, it will take approximately three business days for the Registrar to provide comments or to approve the filing.
+A registration fee of 500 Baht is payable in connection with the filing of the Memorandum of Association.

 There is no minimum capitalization requirement of a majority Thai owned company, but the Registrar has the discretion to raise objections if it appears that the registered capital is too low for purposes of conducting the proposed business.